robertocarroll/barjeel-app/README.md

 1. Each question has two images.
 2. Each images needs a square version and a @2x for retina screens.
 3. Each image needs a normal (uncropped version) and a @2x for retina screens.

+## Line endings
+- Git doesn't like .svg files sometimes and gets confused about line endings
+- use `cmd+shift+P` then `Line Endings Unify`
+- enter svg as the file extension
+- the plugin will convert it to the correct line ending